sayedalfeki/sayedalfeki/README.md

 - 👋 Hi, I’m @sayedalfeki
-- 👀 I’m interested in programming
+- 👀 I’m a flutter developer interisting in making apps for mobile
-- 🌱 I’m currently learning datastructurs and algorithme
+- 🌱 with knowledge in databases(sql,no sql)
-- 💞️ I’m looking to collaborate on programming
+- 💞️
 - 📫 How to reach me selfeki207@gmail.com

 <!---